-AC Transmission Lines (MOD-011, R1.3, R1.6)
+AC Transmission Lines (MOD-032, Attachment 1)

-General requirements:
+General Requirements:

-Series connected reactive devices modeled in AC Transmission Lines shall be explicitly modeled.
+Series-connected reactive devices modeled in AC Transmission Lines shall be explicitly modeled.

-AC Transmission Line models connecting two areas as defined by WECC shall be maintained in the “Master Tie-Line File.”
-(See “Appendix 2 – Area, Zone, and Bus Number Assignments” for designated areas).

 When bus ties are necessary, the impedance should be R = 0.0 pu and X = 0.00029 pu, or less.
 No value of charging (G or B) is allowed on lines having less than the jumper threshold impedance.
 Do not make a closed loop (ring-bus representation) with ties that are less than the threshold impedance.
 In addition, do not use bus ties to connect different areas.

-Normal and emergency thermal rating fields for the seasonal scenario described in the base case data request letter shall be populated for all AC Transmission Line models.
+Normal and emergency thermal rating fields for summer, winter, spring, and fall shall be submitted and stored in the BCCS in rating profiles.
+Refer to the BCCS Data Submitter's Guide for formatting and structure requirements for these files.

 Line connected transformers shall not be modeled using the internal line connected transformer feature of a transmission line model; all related parameters shall be set to the default values.
 See “Data Requirements (Transformers).”